ylaboratory/methylation-classification/README.md

 ```
 ## Generating genome liftover reference
 ### Download genomic information of 450k and 850k CpG site aligned to hg19
 First, 450k or 850k (depending on the input data) manifest file that contains genomic information of microarray probe is needed in /local/usr directory for subsequent liftover.
 Run the main function of GEO-microarray.R, which takes in the series accession number (begins with GSE) as input.
-If the manifest file is not avilable, a prompt will be given and a text file containing the probe hg19 genomic information will be saved in /local/usr with file name 'hg19-[450/850]-coordinate.txt'
+If the manifest file is not avilable, a prompt will be given and a text file containing the probe hg19 genomic information will be saved in /local/usr with file name 'hg19-[450/850]-coordinate.txt'.
+The genomic information in this file is extracted from Bioconductor package 'IlluminaHumanMethylation450kanno.ilmn12.hg19' for 450k platform and 'IlluminaHumanMethylationEPICanno.ilm10b4.hg19' for 850k platform.

 ```
 main.microarray.geo(accession_number)